jabuggs21/myrepo/README.md

 # myrepo
-Testing Github again
+Testing Github and RStudio.
-This is a line added from RStudio.
-Here's another line from RStudio.
-The previoius one didn't appear.
-One final line from RStudio.
+Used for test mapping project.